 Geographical distribution of DNS root server sites (left chart) and Internet users (right chart).

-2.3.6 It is to be noted that the GAC, a non-decision making advisory body within the ICANN structure, discusses intensively public policy issues related to the topics highlighted above and many others related to the stability, security and continuity of the DNS.
+2.3.6 It is to be noted that the Government Advisory Group (GAC), a advisory body within the ICANN structure, discusses intensively public policy issues related to the topics highlighted above and many others related to the stability, security and continuity of the DNS.
 The GAC provides advice to the ICANN Board.
 According to ICANN Bylaws, the ICANN Board must take into account the advice of the GAC on public policy matters shall be duly taken into account, both in the formulation and adoption of policies or provide an explanation for not doing so.
 The GAC also maintains a non-voting liaison on ICANN’s Board.
 Some have noted that GAC, currently composed of 114 Country Members and 17 Observers, despite its earnest efforts, is however limited by its role as an advisory body only.
 There are some occasions where the ICANN Board has not requested GAC’s opinions or rejected GAC’s advice despite public policy implications relating to the issues under discussion.
 There have been joint efforts between the ICANN Board and GAC to address the concern of integrating the GAC more effectively into ICANN’s structure.
-Some have noted that “further integrating the GAC into multi-stakeholder policy development has several obstacles, including misunderstandings about the GAC as an organization of nation state representatives” [Source: UK].
+However, others understand that the GAC reports directly to the ICANN Board, which by its bylaws must take on its advice or develop a written explanation for not doing so.
+Membership of the GAC is open to all national governments and distinct economies as recognised by international fora.
+Multinational governmental organizations and treaty organizations may join the GAC as observers.
+Currently 114 Country Members and 17 Observers participate in the GAC.
+The GAC also maintains a non-voting liaison on ICANN’s Board.
+The ICANN Board has worked extensively with the GAC to address the concern of integrating the latter more effectively into ICANN’s multi-stakeholder community.
+The report issued by the Joint Working Group (JWG) of the ICANN Board and the GAC in 2011 contains several thoughtful and productive recommendations.
+It should be noted that further integrating the GAC into multi-stakeholder policy development has several obstacles, including misunderstandings about the GAC as an organization of nation state representatives.

 3. Conclusion